-Data will be made available to peer-reviewers at the time of manuscript submission.
-Data will be made publicly available at the time of manuscript publication.
+Data and electronic notebook files will be made available to peer-reviewers at the time of manuscript submission and publicly at the manuscript publication.
 There are no confidential data and no anticipated restrictions due to legal, ethical, copyright, confidentiality or other clauses.

 4.3 I will choose digital repositories that are conform to the FAIR Data Principles.
+[CHECK BOX]

-[CHECK BOX] The SNSF requires that repositories are conform to the FAIR Data Principles (Section 5 of the guidelines for re-searchers, SNSF's explanation of the FAIR Data Principles).
+The SNSF requires that repositories are conform to the FAIR Data Principles (Section 5 of the guidelines for re-searchers, SNSF's explanation of the FAIR Data Principles).
 If there are no repositories complying with these requirements in your research field, please deposit a copy of your data on a generic platform (see examples).
 If no data can be shared, this is a statement of principles.